FrankFitzGerald/frankfitzgerald.github.io/about.md

 	<figcaption>Doha at its full glory.</figcaption>
 </figure>

-At some point in the not-terribly-distant future, I hope to found a self-sustaining collective of clever people, for fun, profit(?), and the promotion of human life in the universe.
-This might wind up in Qatar, Bangladesh, Scandinavia, the Massachusetts Bay Area, the SF Bay Area, Japan, Germany, or the dustbin of overly idealistic plans.
-(Yes, I have a special bin for overly idealistic plans.
-In my district they can't be recycled with residential mixed paper.)
+At some point in the not-terribly-distant future, I hope to find a self-sustaining collective of clever people, for fun, profit(?), and the promotion of living a happy & meaningful life.
+This might find me in the SF Bay Area, Japan, Germany, or the dustbin of overly idealistic plan.(Yes, I have a special bin for overly idealistic plans.
 The most challenging aspect of this concept is to curtail unproductive competition with other people who will inevitably have the same idea.
 (Some sort of cooperative federation...)
-I'm presently looking for people who might be interested in being a part of such an organization.
+I'm always looking for people who might be interested in being a part of such an organization.

-Anyways, for now I'm just working toward changing the face of Electrical Engineering forever.
+Anyways, for now I'm just working toward being an overall good designer & coder.
 Not that I necessarily expect to succeed, but it's something to strive for, and it's a fun problem to work on.

 Entrepreneur
 Designer
-***Engineer***
+***Coder***
-Inventor
+Developer

 I
 make